 A waste audit was conducted for Terminal 3 and 4 Service Yard, with a range of opportunities for improvement identified.
-These opportunities are currently being assessed and prioritised and will most likely include providing guidance for retailers on compostable packaging, improvements in education and signage and an introduction of an organic waste stream into Terminals in the near future.
+These opportunities are currently being prioritised and will include providing guidance for retailers on compostable packaging and working with retailers to introduce an organic waste collection into kitchen areas, upgrades to the service yards to facilitate better segregation of waste streams and ongoing improvements in bin infrastructure, education and signage in all public areas.